23ewrdtf/Violin/README.md

 ### Internal Blocks

 ```
-Corner blocks are always formed out of well seasoned brown willow,
-not white willow following closely once again the rule of stradivarius.
+Corner blocks are always formed out of well seasoned brown willow, not white willow following closely once again the rule of stradivarius.
 ```

 ### Linings

 ```
-Linings are always formed out of well seasoned brown willow,
-not white willow following closely once again the rule of stradivarius.
+Linings are always formed out of well seasoned brown willow, not white willow following closely once again the rule of stradivarius.
 Lining 2mm by 5mm
 ```

-### Bassbar
+### Bass bar

 ```
-The bassbar is always of spruce, of similar or slightly narrower grain than the belly.
+The bass bar is always of spruce, of similar or slightly narrower grain than the belly.
 ```

 ### Fingerboard, pegs, nut, tailpiece, chinrest, saddle and endpin.